 When you've completed the process of making your motorcycle street legal:

 - The comment "modified for on-road use" will be printed on the title and registration to show that it's street legal.

 - You'll need an ORV decal and a motorcycle license plate to ride on public roads.
 (The law requires modified off-road motorcycles to meet both ORV requirements and requirements for on-road use).

 How can I find out if a motorcycle dealer or motorcycle repair shop is licensed?

-Ask for their Unified Business Identifier (UBI) number and Search business and professional licenses online.
+Ask for their Unified Business Identifier (UBI) number and use our license lookup to see if they're licensed.
 Repair shops will have a business license; dealers will have both a professional license and a business license.
 The status should be open and active.